AMSUCF/Design-and-Dev/syllabus.md

 ### Course Accessibility Statement

 This course is built with universal design for learning principles in mind: if you encounter challenges with any of the course materials, assignments, platforms, or requirements, please reach out for assistance, and know that additional support is always available regardles of documentation.
+If changes in course modality occur and you require additional accomodations, please reach out as soon as possible.

 Additionally, the University of Central Florida is committed to providing access and inclusion for all persons with disabilities.
 Students with disabilities who need access to course content due to course design limitations should contact the professor as soon as possible.
 Students should also connect with [Student Accessibility Services (SAS)](http://sas.sdes.ucf.edu/) (Ferrell Commons 185, sas@ucf.edu, phone 407-823-2371).
 For students connected with SAS, a Course Accessibility Letter may be created and sent to professors, which informs faculty of potential course access and accommodations that might be necessary and reasonable.
 Determining reasonable access and accommodations requires consideration of the course design, course learning objectives and the individual academic and course barriers experienced by the student.
 Further conversation with SAS, faculty and the student may be warranted to ensure an accessible course experience.